-This easy bag ice cream recipe is a fun for kids of all ages.
+This homemade bag ice cream recipe is a fun for kids of all ages.
 It's an activity that's also educational since it demonstrates the interaction of salt and ice as it lowers the freezing temperature of the sweetened cream mixture.

 ©2004 by Don Bell

-This fun bag ice cream recipe can be useful for entertaining the kids on a rainy day, or to simply offer a fun activity with friends.
+This homemade bag ice cream recipe can be useful for entertaining the kids on a rainy day, or to simply offer a fun activity with friends.
 It's one student science project you can't resist trying.
 After all, the frozen ice cream always turns out delicious!

 To make ice cream in a bag, here's what you'll need for each serving: 2 quart-size Ziploc® freezer bags and 1 gallon-size Ziploc® freezer bag.